 Newsies is a film about New York newspaper carriers who, after having the cost of their papers raised by a tenth of a cent (the film is set in 1899), decide they are going to organize and go on strike.
 They go up against newspaper tycoon Joseph Pulitzer, and show the world what a bunch of boys can really do.

-The opening credits claim this movie is based on a true story -- and in fact a group of newspaper boys in New York were miffed because the price of their papers were raised.
+The opening credits claim this movie is inspired by a true story—and in fact a group of newspaper boys in New York did protest because the price of their papers were raised.
 (Click here to learn more about their plight).
 But one should be skeptical about how much historical accuracy you’ll find here.
-This musical movie does however provide a couple of hours of entertainment.
+This movie does however provide a couple of hours of entertainment.

-My main complaint is that these boys seem to be missing school, parents, and adult guidance, and yet are not suffering the expected consequences of their situations.
-True, it is a Disney musical, but I have stayed in motels that have not been as clean as the orphanage shown here.
-The old streets of New York are spotless, and these kids look like they all wake up to a hot shower and a bowl of Cheerios before they start their day.
+My main complaint is that these boys, who can’t go to school and are missing parental guidance, don’t seem to be suffering the expected consequences.
+With what feels like the wave of Disney’s magical wand, the orphanage and children’s penitentiary shown here are nicer than some motels I’ve stayed in.
+Even the old streets of New York are spotless.
+And these supposedly deprived kids look like they all wake up to a hot shower and a warm breakfast before they start their day.

 Part of the problem is that this is a musical, not a serious drama.
 So, despite the fact that the story alludes to poverty, violence on the streets and children being forced to grow up before their time, the song and dance numbers distract from the desperateness of the situation.
 This diminishes the viewer’s understanding of why the small increase of a penny is such a big deal to these young entrepreneurs, as well as understates the courage it must have taken for such a ragtag group of juveniles to organize and stand up to the oppression they faced from the adult world.